 Release endorphins

 Swimming provides an endorphin boost from aerobic exercise.
-Endorphins act as natural painkillers and mood elevators in your body.
-Even just 30 minutes of swimming can lead to a noticeable uplift in your mood and ease anxiety or stress.
+Even just 30 minutes of swimming can lead to a noticeable uplift in mood and ease anxiety or stress.
 In my experience, the effects last for another day or two after doing laps in the pool.

 Social interaction